Texas 7th Grader, 12, Dies After Aunt Runs Her Over While Lying Down In Driveway

 — Misty Gay (@mistyrobette) October 24, 2017

 HollywoodLifers, are you as devastated by the details of this case as we are?
-Let us know.
+Convinced there’s more to this story that’s not been reported?
+Tell us your thoughts and theories in the comments section below.